News from PSP…

 07 January 2020

-Wiltshire Council’s cabinet has today agreed to invest £2.5m of capital funding to create an Innovation Centre at PSP.
+Wiltshire Council’s cabinet has today agreed to invest £2.5m of capital funding to create an Innovation Centre (Building B) at PSP.
 A further £2.5m from the European Regional Development Fund (ERDF) will combine to create a second building that will add expansion space, additional employment from the scheme, and enable an economy of scale.

 Once completed, the new Innovation Centre, which constitutes phase two of the site’s development project, will provide specialist business support, training and development for scientific businesses on the Porton Down Science Campus.